navibooy/e33a2eeeb9e69ccce9e871fb11133de4856d640937543497fe75954637fa20c8_obesity_risk_classification/README.md

 ```

 ## Setup Instructions
-We used **UV** (a modern package and environment manager) for setting up a clean and reproducible virtual environment.
+I used **UV** (a modern package and environment manager) for setting up a clean and reproducible virtual environment.

 ### Step 1: Install UV (if not yet installed)
 ```bash